GavinMendelGleason/syntactic_versioning/README.md

 about the history of revision control.

-Git is not without its pains - you'll find yourself knee deep in some horendous merge or rebase at some point, confused how to get things working again.
+Git is not without its pains - you'll find yourself knee deep in some horrendous merge or rebase at some point, confused how to get things working again.
 But there are so many benefits over what it was like in the past that these things are easily excused.